richsoni/www-richsoni.com/_songs/wander-with-me.md

 *Our paths our surly merging*
 *So come wander with me*

-Babe the Big and The Yazoo river
+Babe, The Big and The Yazoo river
 They never ponder or expect
-They rely on gravity to delivers
+They rely on gravity to deliver
 Them to the place where they connect

 And, the water flowing downward